AnnemSony/Vector-Databases/README.md

 ## Installation

 First, clone the repository and install the required packages:
-Each file here is used to create related vector database.
+Each file here is used to create related vector databases.